Curves, points, incidences and covering: Introduction

 \remove{ The starting point of this work is an effort to port the notion of arboricity in graphs to geometry.
 The concept of arboricity in graphs~\cite{diestel} is to cover the edges of the graph by some structures like tree or path.
 More specifically, \emph{arboricity} of an undirected graph is the minimum number of forests into which its edges can be partitioned.
 Alternately, it can be defined as the minimum number of spanning forests that can cover all the edges of the graph.
 Similarly, the \emph{linear arboricity}~\cite{A1,A2,Harary,Alon-arboricity} of a graph is defined as the minimum number of linear forests (i.e., a collection of paths) into which the edges of the graph can be partitioned.
 The \emph{star arboricity} of a graph is the size of the minimum forest, each tree of which is a star -- a star is a tree with at most one non-leaf node -- into which the edges of the graph can be partitioned.
 There are similar notions like \emph{anarboricity}, \emph{pseudoarboricity} and \emph{thickness}~\cite{A1,A2,Harary,Alon-arboricity} for an undirected graph.
 The common theme running through all such problems is about figuring out the minimum number of structures, e.g., trees, paths, stars, etc., needed to form a disjoint cover of the edge set of the graph. }

 The notion of covering a point set with different geometric structures have been studied in the literature~\cite{brass, keszegh2013covering, dillencourt2004geometric, dumitrescu2014covering, grantson2006covering}.
 The common theme running through all such problems is about figuring out the minimum number of structures, e.g., trees, paths, line segments, etc., needed to form a cover of the point set.
 Given a set of points, a {\it covering path} is a polygonal path that visits all the points and similarly a {\it covering tree} is a tree whose edges are line segments that jointly cover all the points.
+There has been considerable interest in the study of covering paths and trees in recent years, see e.g. \cite{arkin2003, dumitrescu2014}.
 Covering paths and trees for planar grids have been studied in \cite{keszegh2013covering}, where bounds on the minimum number of line segments of such paths and trees are given.
 Analogous questions on covering paths and trees for higher dimensional grids have been studied in \cite{dumitrescu2014covering}.
-Given a set $S$ of $n$ points in the plane, the problem of finding the smallest number $l$ of straight lines needed to cover all $n$ points in $S$ have been studied in \cite{grantson2006covering}, where bounds on the time complexity of this problem in terms of $n$ and $l$ (assuming $l$ to be small) is given.
+Moreover covering paths and trees possessing the additional property of being non-crossing have been studied in \cite{biniaz2024, cerny2007}.
+Given a set $S$ of $n$ points in the plane, the problem of finding the smallest number $l$ of straight lines needed to cover all $n$ points in $S$ have been studied in \cite{grantson2006covering}, where bounds on the time complexity of this problem in terms of $n$ and $l$ (assuming $l$ to be small) is given (see also \cite{chen2012}).
 In \cite{dillencourt2004geometric}, the notion of {\it geometric thickness} of complete graphs is studied, where geometric thickness of a graph is defined to be the smallest number of layers such that we can draw the graph in the plane with straight-line edges and assign each edge to a layer so that no two edges on the same layer cross.
 The intersection of a convex body with a lattice is called a {\it convex set of lattice points}.
 Several problems, conjectures and results on covering a convex set of lattice points by minimum number of lines, hyperplanes, or other subspaces have been discussed in \cite{brass}.